skystrife/cpptoml/README.md

 # cpptoml
 A header-only library for parsing [TOML][toml] configuration files.

-Targets: [TOML v0.4.0][currver] as of February 2015.
+Targets: [TOML v0.5.0][currver] as of August 2018.

-It is reasonably conforming, with the exception of unicode escape characters in strings.
-This includes support for the new DateTime format, inline tables, multi-line basic and raw strings, and digit separators.
+This includes support for the new DateTime format, inline tables, multi-line basic and raw strings, digit separators, hexadecimal integers, octal integers, binary integers, and float special values.

 Alternatives:
+- [Boost.toml][boost.toml] is a C++ implementation of a TOML parser using the Boost library.
+As of writing, it supports v0.5.0 as well.
 - [ctoml][ctoml] is a C++11 implementation of a TOML parser, but only supports v0.2.0.
 - [libtoml][libtoml] is a C implementation of a TOML parser, which can be